Rough Trade Records: History

-Rough Trade began as a record shop, opened by Geoff Travis on Kensington Park Road, West London, in February 1976, with Travis reportedly taking the label name from the Canadian art punk/new wave band Rough Trade.
+Rough Trade began as a record shop, opened by Geoff Travis on Kensington Park Road, West London, in February 1976, with Travis reportedly taking the shop name from the Canadian art punk/new wave band Rough Trade.
 It was inspired by what Travis has described as the "community-based environment" of the City Lights Bookstore in San Francisco, and specialised in garage rock and reggae.
 Steve Montgomery, initially a customer of the shop, was offered a job soon after it opened and became its effective co-manager.
 Travis and Montgomery were joined by a further employee, Richard Scott, in June 1977.

 Rough Trade produced its own record for the first time after French punk band Métal Urbain came into the shop asking for assistance in publicising their music.
-In 1978, the shop began organising a record distribution network, dubbed "The Cartel", in collaboration with other independent record stores in the UK.
-This network enabled small record labels such as Factory Records and 2 Tone Records to sell their releases nationally.
-It specialised primarily in European post-punk and other alternative rock of the late 1970s and early 1980s.
-It also distributed & sold a range of contemporary British fanzines such as Sniffin’ Glue, No Cure, Vague, Acts of Defiance, Love and Molotov Cocktails, Attack on Bzag, Ded Yampy and Alternative Sounds.

-The Rough Trade label subsequently issued a single by Jamaican reggae singer Augustus Pablo, the debut EP by Sheffield band Cabaret Voltaire and the second Stiff Little Fingers single, "Alternative Ulster".
+The Rough Trade label subsequently issued a single by Jamaican reggae musician Augustus Pablo, the debut EP by Sheffield band Cabaret Voltaire and the second Stiff Little Fingers single, "Alternative Ulster".
 During 1978, the label released singles by the Monochrome Set, Subway Sect, Swell Maps, Electric Eels, Spizzoil and Kleenex.
 In 1979, Rough Trade's first album, Inflammable Material by Stiff Little Fingers, reached number 14 in the UK charts and became the first independently released album to sell over 100,000 copies in the UK.
 Rough Trade's significance by this time was such that it was made the subject of a South Bank Show documentary.

-In 1982, the retail outlets broke with the A&R and distribution divisions, after a decision to allow the shop staff buy out.
-The distribution wing found itself overtrading by 1991 and shortages of cash flow led to a filing for bankruptcy.
-The entire company ended up in receivership.
+By the mid-1980s the label was seeking partnerships with bands from multiple genres, stating that "Hardcore, Dance, Reggae, Experimental & undefinable are all welcome."
+In 1988 the label went out of business.